From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: Abstract

 \section{Abstract}

-The rapid evolution of AI-generated images poses unprecedented challenges to information integrity and media authenticity.
-Existing detection approaches suffer from fundamental limitations: traditional classifiers lack interpretability and fail to generalize across evolving generative models, while vision-language models (VLMs), despite their promise, remain constrained to single-shot analysis and pixel-level reasoning.
-To address these challenges, we introduce \OurMethod (Agent-based Image Forensics), a novel training-free framework that emulates human forensic investigation through multi-agent collaboration.
-Unlike conventional methods, our framework employs a set of forensic tools, including reverse image search, metadata extraction, pre-trained classifiers, and VLM analysis, coordinated by specialized LLM-based agents that collect, synthesize, and reason over cross-source evidence.
-When evidence is conflicting or insufficient, a structured multi-agent debate mechanism allows agents to exchange arguments and reach a reliable conclusion.
-Furthermore, we enhance the framework with a memory-augmented reasoning module that learns from historical cases to improve future detection accuracy.
-Our comprehensive evaluation spans 6,000 images across both controlled laboratory settings and challenging real-world scenarios, including images from modern generative platforms and diverse online sources. \OurMethod achieves 97.05\% accuracy, substantially outperforming traditional classifiers and state-of-the-art VLMs.
-These results demonstrate that agent-based procedural reasoning offers a new paradigm for more robust, interpretable, and adaptable AI-generated image detection.
+The rapid evolution of AI-generated images poses growing challenges to information integrity and media authenticity.
+Existing detection approaches face limitations in robustness, interpretability, and generalization across diverse generative models, particularly when relying on a single source of visual evidence.
+We introduce \OurMethod (Agent-based Image Forensics), a training-free framework that formulates AI-generated image detection as a multi-stage forensic analysis process through multi-agent collaboration.
+The framework integrates a set of forensic tools, including reverse image search, metadata extraction, pre-trained classifiers, and vision-language model analysis, and resolves insufficient or conflicting evidence through a structured multi-agent debate mechanism.
+An optional memory-augmented module further enables the framework to incorporate information from historical cases.
+We evaluate \OurMethod on a benchmark of 6,000 images spanning controlled laboratory settings and challenging real-world scenarios, where it achieves 97.05\% accuracy and consistently outperforms traditional classifiers and strong vision-language model baselines.
+These findings demonstrate the effectiveness of agent-based procedural reasoning for AI-generated image detection.